secwexen/aapp-mart/README.md

 - **Adversary Capability Model** – Attacker skills, access scope, potential actions
 - **Formal Risk Notation** – Transparent likelihood, impact, and path scoring

-**Result:** AAPP-MART is a defensible, explainable, and academically credible simulation engine, elevating it from a standard tool to a research-grade security platform.
+**Conclusion:** AAPP-MART is a defensible, explainable, and academically credible simulation engine, elevating it from a standard tool to a research-grade security platform.

 ---